 Patient advocates also advised that TBI patients and those suffering from post-traumatic stress disorder (PTSD) can be disturbed by loud, abrupt sounds, so the Building Team installed a white noise system to dampen such noise, as well as wall assemblies rated STC 50 or higher to provide optimal soundproofing.

 The advocates helped with the color palette, too, advising the Building Team to avoid tan (because it reminds soldiers of the sands of Iraq) and metallic gray (reminiscent of weapons).

-When the economic downturn cut into the IFHF’s fundraising efforts, the Building Team sliced $25 million in costs by cutting the length of the building 30 feet and lowering its height 2½ feet, without compromising the mission.
+When the economic downturn cut into the IFHF’s fundraising efforts, the Building Team found ways to slice $25 million in costs by cutting the length of the building 30 feet and lowering its height 2½ feet, without compromising the mission.
 Building Team firms also donated 12% of their fees to the project and returned $1 million to the owner.